Tawkie/tawkiefr-website/content/faq/index.en.md

 `@honoroit:alpha.tawkie.fr`.
 This new conversation will open a support ticket that we can respond to!

+## How can I delete my account?

+For now, the easiest way is to send us a message on Honoroit (see previous question).
+Alternatively, send us an email at [contact@tawkie.fr](mailto:contact@tawkie.fr).

 ## I can't find the answer to my question, how can I contact you?

 Sorry that this FAQ couldn't help you.